shivannis/xandr-docs-public/xandr-docs/curate/user-id-mapping-with-getuid-and-mapuid.md

 ---
 title: Microsoft Curate - User ID Mapping with getUID and mapUID
-description: To insert internal offline data about users into Microsoft Advertising, we talk about two pixel calls mapUID and getUID in this page. ms.date: 11/16/2023
+description: In this page, to insert internal offline data about users into Microsoft Advertising, we talk about two pixel calls, mapUID and getUID. ms.date: 11/16/2023

 ---